StackVista/stackstate-docs/setup/cli/new-install.md

 {% tabs %}
 {% tab title="Windows" %}
-{% hint style="info" %}
-For these installation instruction to work, you need Windows 10 build 1803 or need to manually install `curl` and `tar`.
-{% endhint %}

 Open a **Powershell** terminal and execute the following steps.
 You can execute them one by one or copy-paste this entire script to your terminal.